Skip to content

 Company History

-BridgerPay was founded in 2019 in Limassol, Cyprus by Ran Cohen, who came out of the Israeli FX industry.
-The founding thesis was that high-risk merchants — forex brokers, crypto exchanges, gambling operators — were spending six months to a year integrating each new PSP and that this was strangling their ability to expand into new markets.
+BridgerPay was founded in 2019 in Limassol, Cyprus by Ran Cohen and Yaron Hershcovich, both with backgrounds in the Israeli FX industry.
+The founding thesis was that high-risk merchants (forex brokers, crypto exchanges, gambling operators) were spending six months to a year integrating each new PSP, and that this was strangling their ability to expand into new markets.
 The original product was effectively a smart API: connect once, route to any of a growing connector library.
 Early traction came from the Cyprus and Israeli forex broker community, which was the obvious initial wedge.

-May 2022 brought the company's first disclosed funding round — $6M seed led by Nati Harpaz (former Catch.com CEO) and SIBF, with $2M in secondary deals included.
+May 2022 brought the company's first disclosed funding round, a $6M seed led by Nati Harpaz (former Catch.com CEO) and Southern Israel Bridging Fund (the fund run by former Mossad chief Tamir Bardo), with $2M in secondary deals included.
 The funding announcement framed BridgerPay as 'the world's first self-onboarding payment operations platform.'
-The 'payment operations' language was deliberate: BridgerPay coined the category to differentiate from generic payment orchestrators.
-The argument, articulated in a company manifesto, is that orchestration only optimizes the checkout while operations encompasses the entire payment lifecycle including reconciliation and back-office workflows.
-Whether the distinction is meaningful or marketing is debatable; competitors call themselves operators too now.
+The 'payment operations' language was deliberate, coined to differentiate from generic payment orchestrators, and the argument articulated in a company manifesto is that orchestration only optimizes the checkout while operations encompasses the entire payment lifecycle including reconciliation and back-office workflows.
+Whether the distinction is meaningful or marketing is debatable, and competitors call themselves operators too now.

 2023 through 2025 brought the expansion phase.
-Connector count grew from roughly 350 in 2022 to 500 in 2024 to a claimed 1,000+ in 2025.
+The connector count grew from roughly 350 in 2022 to 500 in 2024 to a claimed 1,000+ in 2025.
 The Paybis case study published in 2024 became the marquee reference: $1B+ processed, $60M+ rescued through Bridger Retry, integration dropped from months to three weeks, +12% revenue growth.
 The Equiti partnership (announced as a 'flagship client' by Cohen) generated +30% approval rate uplift.
-The BoomFi stablecoin integration in 2024-2025 added crypto-native rails.
-The Ecommpay partnership expanded Asian coverage in 2024-2025.
-Headcount sits between 50-60 across Cyprus, Israel, UAE, and Australia per PitchBook and LeadIQ.
-The FinTelegram coverage continues to be the cloud over the company's reputation in regulated markets — none of it alleges illegality but it does document specific cases where BridgerPay was named as the payment facilitator for FX brokers later subject to regulator warnings.
+The Kuady partnership in February 2025 extended LATAM coverage across Chile, Peru, Mexico, Ecuador and Argentina, the BoomFi partnership in June 2025 added native stablecoin acceptance, and the Ecommpay partnership expanded across the UK, EU and South East Asia in May 2026.
+Headcount sits between 50-60 across Cyprus, Israel, UAE and Australia per PitchBook and LeadIQ.
+The FinTelegram coverage continues to be the cloud over the company's reputation in regulated markets; none of it alleges illegality, but it does document specific cases where BridgerPay was named as the payment facilitator for FX brokers later subject to regulator warnings.

 Our analysis of 0 reviews from Trustpilot and industry sources